atv2016/frigate_ocr_recognizer/README.md

 ```

 And attach the appropriate action to it, like TTS or whatever you would like.
 Possibly in the future one could trigger on the watched_ocr string defined in the docker compose file.
 In theory, you could automate your house by holding up a sign in front of the camera (LIGHTS OFF or ALARM, or HELP) and you could then have HA perform it's automations.

+Because we currently only work on the high resolution and clean snapshot, we have to wait for the event to end (frigate does not save the clean snapshot until after).
+This has implications obviously for automations, as the clean snapshot won't be available until the event ends.
+This means your automation won't run until the events ends either, so there might a slight delay, but it all depends on your use case and how you're event detection is configured in frigate.
+I will try and do some more tests on the snapshot, but initial tests showed it was not suitable for text recognition.